-The purpose of the maintenance cycle is to remove all zinc from the electrode stack so the next charge cycle starts with a "clean slate".
-The maintenance cycle requires the battery be fully discharged before the maintenance can occur.
-For the trial, this is scheduled to occur at the end of each day (after two complete cycles).
+The purpose of the maintenance is to remove all zinc from the electrode stack so the next charge cycle starts with a "clean slate".
+The maintenance cycle requires the battery be fully discharged before the maintenance can occur, and in the trial set-up this occurs at the end of each day (after two complete cycles).